 e-Participation pilot projects

-The HSRC is the lead implementing entity on an EU-funded project under the Department of Science and Innovation which aims to pilot e-participation in six municipalities across South Africa.
+The HSRC is the lead implementing entity on an EU-funded project under the Department of Science and Innovation which aims to pilot e-participation in six municipalities and government entities across South Africa.

 Building a capable and developmental state is one of the six priorities outlined in the National Development Plan (Vision 2030).
 The realisation of this priority requires that the public sector, in particular municipalities, adopts innovations and uses technology to improve service delivery.
 The 2019 White Paper on Science, Technology and Innovation (STI) echoes this call by proposing the creation of an enabling municipal/public sector policy environment for the adoption and upscaling of innovative technology solutions to improve the quality of basic services in government.
 The White Paper further recognises the need for an appreciation of STI in all spheres of government, and the use of STI in municipal planning, delivery and operational processes.